 I grew up wanting to save lives and help people.
 I worked my butt off for years to get the grades and be accepted into nursing school.
-After graduation, I worked my butt off to prove that I was a good nurse.
+After graduation, I worked even harder to prove that I was a good nurse.
 I worked hard, saved lives, and had the most amazing group of friends but also collogues a girl could ask for.
 Then, slowly but surely, the road got dark and the mood changed dramatically.

-Growing up, I idolized my mom and my aunt.
-They were both nurses in different fields.
+Growing up, I idolized my mom and my aunt, both nurses in different fields.
 My mom was an OB nurse.
 I remember her working nights when I was little, coming home when I was getting ready to go to school with breakfast from Burger King (those tiny cinnamon rolls were the best thing ever).
 She brought babies into the world.
 It was the job God Himself had chosen her for, and I could see it in how she spoke about work.

-I would sit and listen to the stories they would tell about saving lives and bringing babies into the world or back into it, as well as stories about heartache and tragedy .
-They would talk about the patients that touched their hearts, the staff they worked with, and the hospital they were both a part of.
+I would sit and listen to the stories they would tell about the joy of bringing life into the world or back into it, as well as stories about heartache and tragedy .
+They would talk about the patients that touched their hearts, the staff they worked with, and the hospital they were both proud to be a part of.

 I wanted all of that.

 So I worked and struggled (and I do mean STRUGGLED) and eventually got accepted into and subsequently graduated from the local community college with my associate’s degree in nursing.
 I immediately went to work in the field I had spent the last few years in as a CNA, the Emergency Department.

 I was swallowed up by ER nursing from day 1.
 Saving lives in organized chaos consumed me.
 I swore I’d never find another job I loved as much as ER nursing.